nickrusso42518/nots/README.md

 ```

 The contents of each log file begin with heading and trailing comment blocks
 to show the command issued with its output.
-Example below:
+These logs are useful for finding
+out why the playbook failed without having to manually log into failing hosts.
+The example below shows the beginning of an IOS-based platform log file with
+many redactions for brevity:

 ```
 $ cat logs/nots_20180521T165814/csr1.txt